Brushfam/learn-page/docs/OpenBrush/smart-contracts/governance/governor.md

 ## Step 4: Make your PSP22Voting contract

 Make your PSP22Voting contract which will be used for voting.
 You can use [PSP22Votes](../PSP22/Extensions/votes.md) for this purpose.
-And then enter the address of this contract in the `token` field of the constructor.
+The AccountId of this token will then be used as a constructor parameter of this contract.
 You can check our [PSP22Votes](https://github.com/Brushfam/openbrush-contracts/tree/main/examples/psp22_extensions/votes) contract example.

 You can check an example of the usage of [Governance](https://github.com/Brushfam/openbrush-contracts/tree/main/examples/governance/governor).